-As above, the exercise of judgment or discretion in the calculation of the HHPI1983 would need to be approved by the IAC prior to the publication of the HHPI1983 to ensure that no conflict of interest arises and that the HHPI1983 continues to reflect the underlying economic reality.
-The decision of the IAC would be recorded and notes on the nature of the judgment or discretion that have been exercised would be published on the public release documents relating to the family of benchmarks.
-To the extent there is feedback or comment on the use of expert judgment or discretion, the IAC will review those comments at the earliest opportunity.
+As above, the exercise of judgment or discretion in the calculation of the HHPI2019 would need to be approved by the Index Committee prior to the publication of the HHPI2019 to ensure that no conflict of interest arises and the index continues to reflect the underlying economic reality.
+A record of the Index Committee decision detailing the nature of the expert judgment or exercised discretion is maintained.